joaopedrodcf/yokaidex/README.md

 A PWA with the info from Yokai watch

+## Website

+The website is hosted on github pages: [yokaidex](https://joaopedrodcf.github.io/yokaidex)

 # Disclaimer
 Yokaidex is a website with information about the games from Level-5: Yo-kai watch.
 All the information gathered here is to be used as a resource to help our community have more info about the game.